legalize-dev/legalize-nl/nl/BWBV0006549.md

 ##### Article 11.
 Funds, assets, and other property

-1. The funds, assets and other property of the ICMP, wherever located and by whomsoever held, shall enjoy immunity from every form of legal process in the host State.
+1. The ICMP, its funds, assets and other property, wherever located and by whomsoever held, shall enjoy immunity from every form of legal process in the host State.

 2. Funds, assets and other property of the ICMP, wherever located and by whomsoever held, shall, in the host State, be immune from search, seizure, requisition, confiscation, expropriation and any other form of interference, whether by executive, administrative, judicial or legislative action.